dewittpe/dewittpe.github.io/cv.md

 ---
 layout: page
-permalink: cv.html
+permalink: /cv/
-title: Curriculum Vitae for Peter E. DeWitt
+title: Curriculum Vitae for Peter E. DeWitt, Ph.D.
 ---

 <a name="top"></a> *Table of Contents:*